awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

 To avoid charges, delete all the resources that you created for this tutorial.
-Follow the instructions in the [Destroying resources](../../../resources/cdk/aurora_serverless_app#destroying-resources) section of the README for the Aurora serverless sample application.
+Follow the instructions in the [Destroying resources](../../../resources/cdk/aurora_serverless_app#destroying-resources) section of the README for the Aurora Serverless sample application.

 ## Next steps

 Congratulations!
-You have built a web application that reads, writes, and archives work items that are stored in a serverless Amazon Aurora database, and that uses Amazon SES to send email to a registered user.
+You have built a web application that reads, writes, and archives work items that are stored in an Amazon Aurora Serverless database, and that uses Amazon SES to send email to a registered user.

 ## Additional resources